collective-action/tech/README.md

     2021-01-09
    </td>
    <td>
-    Amazon suspends hosting for Parler, a pro-Trump social network cited for facilitating the pro-Trump storming of the Capitol, after Amazon employees send internal messages to AWS management and participate in various online actions, including a coworker.org petition.
+    Amazon suspends hosting for Parler, a social network app cited for facilitating the pro-Trump storming of the Capitol, after Amazon employees send internal messages to AWS management and participate in various online actions, including a coworker.org petition.
    </td>
    <td>
     <a href="/actions/0358.json">